 • If you’re not already receiving a payment and wish to apply, you can claim online through myGov using a Centrelink online account, or phone us.
 Applicants are encouraged to apply online or over the phone.

 • If you claim one of the eligible payments and we approve your claim, you’ll also receive the Coronavirus Supplement in addition to your income support payment.
 For more information, read more here.

-The $550 Coronavirus Supplement will automatically be paid fortnightly from 27 April 2020 for six months if you’re receiving one of these payments:
+The Coronavirus Supplement will be paid automatically if you’re receiving one of these payments:

 • JobSeeker Payment

 • Youth Allowance for job seekers

 • Special Benefit